jaffarkeikei/Q/README.md

 ## Overview

-QueueHub is a modern web application designed to streamline the student advising process at educational institutions.
+Q is a modern web application designed to streamline the student advising process at educational institutions.
 It provides an efficient way for students to join a queue for academic advising while automatically managing advisor assignments and wait times.

 ## Features